akimd/vcsn/README.txt

 `Boost`_ is a C++ library which provides many useful objects, including hash tables.
 Currently, Boost is used in algorithms only, but its use shall be extended to automata structures and other portions of code.
 You must install this library on your system.
-Vaucanson should support any version after 1.49.
+Vcsn should support any version after 1.49.
 The following Boost components are used:

 - Boost.Algorithm
 - Boost.DynamicBitset